b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **^†:** Refer: https://github.com/b9Joker108/a_glockenspiel_magistery/blob/main/sadhana_practice_diary_and_log/august_v1_13082025.md#wednesday-august-13-2025--months-beginning (accessed: Wednesday, August 13, 2025)

+* Burchett, Patton E. (2019e). '\[Chapter] 3: Akbar's New World: Mughals and Rajputs in the Rise of Vaishnava Bhakti' (pp. 99-126) in Burchett, Patton E. (2019a). *A Genealogy of Devotion: Bhakti, Tantra, Yoga, and Sufism in North India*.
+New York, N.Y., U.S.A.: Columbia University Press.
+ISBN 9780231190329 (cloth: alk. paper).

+**Purport:**<br>
+...

+* Burchett, Patton E. (2019f). '\[Chapter] 4: Between Bhakti and Shakti: Religious Sensibilities Among the Ramanandis of Galta' (pp. 129-168) in Burchett, Patton E. (2019a). *A Genealogy of Devotion: Bhakti, Tantra, Yoga, and Sufism in North India*.
+New York, N.Y., U.S.A.: Columbia University Press.
+ISBN 9780231190329 (cloth: alk. paper).

+**Purport:**<br>
+...

+* Burchett, Patton E. (2019g). '\[Chapter] 5: Nath Yogis and Ramanandi Bhaktas - Styles of Yoga and Asceticism in North India' (pp. 169-194) in Burchett, Patton E. (2019a). *A Genealogy of Devotion: Bhakti, Tantra, Yoga, and Sufism in North India*.
+New York, N.Y., U.S.A.: Columbia University Press.
+ISBN 9780231190329 (cloth: alk. paper).

+**Purport:**<br>
+...

+* Burchett, Patton E. (2019h). '\[Chapter] 6: Agradas and the Circulation of Mughal Bhakti - Formations of Bhakti Community' (pp. 195-236) in Burchett, Patton E. (2019a). *A Genealogy of Devotion: Bhakti, Tantra, Yoga, and Sufism in North India*.
+New York, N.Y., U.S.A.: Columbia University Press.
+ISBN 9780231190329 (cloth: alk. paper).

+**Purport:**<br>
+...

+* Burchett, Patton E. (2019i). '\[Chapter] 7: Yogis and Tantra-Mantra in the Poetry of the Bhakti Saints' (pp. 239-275) in Burchett, Patton E. (2019a). *A Genealogy of Devotion: Bhakti, Tantra, Yoga, and Sufism in North India*.
+New York, N.Y., U.S.A.: Columbia University Press.
+ISBN 9780231190329 (cloth: alk. paper).

+**Purport:**<br>
+...

 ### BURTON, A. ###

 * Burton, Adrian P. (2000).
 'Temples, Texts, and Taxes: the Bhagavad-Gita and the Politico-Religious Identity of the Chaitanya Sect - an Archival and Textual Investigation into the Text and Times of the Sarartha-Varshini Commentary on the Bhagavad-Gita by Vishvanatha Chakravarti'.
 Ph.D. dissertation.
 Canberra, A.C.T., Australia: The Australian National University (ANU).